Skip to main content

 About the series

-2024 has been the 'year of elections', with voters across the world going to the polls.
+2024 was the 'year of elections', with voters across the world going to the polls.
 But how can we make sure we’re planning for the long term, looking beyond election cycles to address the national and global challenges we face?
 How do we strengthen the health of our democracies, foster democratic participation, tackle the climate and nature crisis and ensure that we consider the interests of future generations?

 Join us as we welcome leading experts to debate the ways in which we can revitalise and renew democracy and governance, and to discuss ideas on how to build positive futures for people and the planet.